magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 receipt of a `please-dilate` message and a local `w.dilate()` call.
-The Leader remains in that state until it abandons the connection and sends a `reconnect` message, at which point it remains in the "flushing" state until the Follower's `ok` message is received.
-The Follower remains in "connecting" until it receives `reconnect`, then it stays in "dropping" until it finishes halting all outstanding connections, after which it sends `ok` and switches back to "connecting".
+The Leader remains in that state until it abandons the connection and sends a `reconnect` message, at which point it remains in the "flushing" state until the Follower's `reconnecting` message is received.
+The Follower remains in "connecting" until it receives `reconnect`, then it stays in "dropping" until it finishes halting all outstanding connections, after which it sends `reconnecting` and switches back to "connecting".

 "Connection hints" are type/address/port records that tell the other side of likely targets for L2 connections.
 Both sides will try to determine their external IP addresses, listen on a TCP port, and advertise `(tcp, external-IP, port)` as a connection hint.
 The Transit Relay is also used as a (lower-priority) hint.
-These are sent in `connection-hint` records, which can be sent by the Leader any time after the `start-dilation` record, and by the Follower after the `ok-dilation` record.
+These are sent in `connection-hint` records, which can be sent any time after both sending and receiving a `please` record.
 Each side will initiate connections upon receipt of the hints.

 ```
 { "type": "connection-hints",